 However, there are many ways you can provide some extra support.
 Following best practices to care for community cats can go a long way toward ensuring their comfort and safety outdoors in the coldest months.

-Follow our winter weather tips to lend a helping paw when the weather gets cold.
+Follow our cold weather tips to lend a helping paw when the weather gets cold.

 DO NOT bring cats or kittens to animal shelters.

 Many shelters lack humane, nonlethal policies and programs.
 Bringing cats and kittens to shelters where they could be killed is not in their best interesteven when the weather is cold.